Read in: English | Pidgin English

 π Medical References

 • American Academy of Dermatology (AAD).
-Hair loss guidelines.
+Hair loss: Who gets and causes.

 β οΈ Medical Disclaimer